-Now let’s talk about Cabernet Sauvignon Merlot so much more famous friend.
+Now let’s talk about Cabernet Sauvignon, Merlot, so much more famous friend.
 Many are surprised to learn that Cabernet Sauvignon is often blended with Merlot.
 This is always the case in the wines of Bordeaux.
 If you’re drinking a Bordeaux from the right bank, you’re actually drinking way more Merlot than Cabernet Sauvignon and sometimes no Cabernet Sauvignon at all.
-On the left bank of Bordeaux Cabernet Sauvignon is always blended with Merlot for richness and roundness.
-So what is Cabernet Sauvignon and what kind of wines does it make.
-Wines from Cabernet Sauvignon are usually highly structured big and bold.
-They make a statement be it with the high amount of tannin or with the strong aromas of oak.
+On the left bank of Bordeaux, Cabernet Sauvignon is always blended with Merlot for richness and roundness.
+So what is Cabernet Sauvignon, and what kind of wines does it make.
+Wines from Cabernet Sauvignon are usually highly structured big, and bold.
+They make a statement, be it with the high amount of tannin or the pungent aroma of oak.
 Some can be so tannic as to be almost undrinkable when they’re young.
 Others are well balanced and have enough aroma flavor and richness to balance the high tannin.
-Remember tannin is the substance that causes that mouth-drying feeling you get when you take a sip of tea that has been left to steep too long.
-Cabernet Sauvignon wines have been quite popular although that popularity has maintained somewhat by the meteoric rise of Pinot Noir.
+Remember, tannin is the substance that causes that mouth-drying feeling you get when you take a sip of tea.
+Cabernet Sauvignon wines have been quite popular, although that popularity has been maintained somewhat by the meteoric rise of Pinot Noir.

 A red grape that has been wildly popular in the last decade or so is Pinot Noir.
-Those who love Pinot Noir often attracted to a particular style.
-The luscious fruit-driven dark Pinot Noirs of Oregon and California or the light-colored more earthy more acidic wines of Burgundy.
-Either way, once someone becomes attached to Pinot Noir, it is difficult to get them to act rationally.
-If you have a friend who’s spending every paycheck on cases of Oregon Pinot Noir or is always on the lookout for the next release of red Burgundy you know what I’m talking about.
-Even though it might seem like Pinot Noir is native to Oregon where many of its more modern versions come from it’s actually native to France where it has been grown on the golden slopes of Burgundy for centuries.
+Those who love Pinot Noir are often attracted to a particular style.
+The luscious fruit-driven dark Pinot Noirs of Oregon and California or the light-colored, more earthy, more acidic Burgundy wines.
+Either way, once someone becomes attached to Pinot Noir, it isn’t easy to get them to act rationally.
+If you have a friend who’s spending every paycheck on cases of Oregon Pinot Noir or is always on the lookout for the next release of red Burgundy, you know what I’m talking about.
+Even though it might seem like Pinot Noir is native to Oregon, where many of its more modern versions come from, it’s actually native to France, where it has been grown on the golden slopes of Burgundy for centuries.
 As early as the Middle Ages.
-The monks made excellent Pinot Noir wines that were highly prized among the church dignitaries and kings.
-Today red burgundy which is always Pinot Noir attracts a similarly well-off audience.
-The fact that most burgundy producers have minuscule lots and produce very limited quantities has fueled the burgundy craze.
-Good Burgundy is an excellent wine sophisticated complex seductive multi-layered.
+The monks made excellent Pinot Noir wines highly prized among the church dignitaries and kings.
+Today red burgundy, which is always Pinot Noir, attracts a similarly well-off audience.
+Most burgundy producers have minuscule lots and produce minimal quantities that have fueled the burgundy craze.
+Good Burgundy is an excellent wine sophisticated, complex, seductive multi-layered.
 It’s truly a shame that we can’t enjoy it more often.
-But there’s much great Pinot Noir in other parts of the world albeit of a very different style.
+But there’s much great Pinot Noir in other parts of the world, albeit of a very different style.